Asymptotic quantization of exponential random graphs: Background

-We focus almost exclusively on the edge-triangle model, which is the exponential random graph model obtained by setting in \eqref{pmf} $H_1 = K_2$ and $H_2 = K_3$.
+In this article we focus almost exclusively on the edge-triangle model, which is the exponential random graph model obtained by setting in \eqref{pmf} $H_1 = K_2$ and $H_2 = K_3$.
 Explicitly, in the edge-triangle model the probability of a graph $G_n \in \mathcal{G}_n$ is

-where $\psi_n(\beta)$ is given in \eqref{psi}.
+where $\psi_n(\beta)$ is given in \eqref{psi} and there are no restrictions on how the natural parameters $\beta$ diverge.
 Below we describe the asymptotic geometry of this model, which underpins much of our analysis.

 To start off, for any $G_n \in \mathcal{G}_n$, the vector of the densities of graph homomorphisms of $K_2$ and $K_3$ in $G_n$ takes the form

 where $E(G_n)$ and $T(G_n)$ are the number of subgraphs of $G_n$ isomorphic to $K_2$ and $K_3$, respectively.
 Since every finite graph can be represented as a graphon, we can extend $t$ to a map from $\mathcal{W}$ into $[0,1]^2$ by setting (see (\ref{tt}))